 Taking Too Many Notes

 While it's important to capture key details, taking too many notes can be counterproductive.
-It can make your notes difficult to read and understand, and it can take up valuable time that could be spent on other tasks.
+Messy notes waste time and make them hard to read and understand, taking away from other important tasks.
 Aim for clarity and brevity in your notes.

 Not Taking Any Notes